shashankskagnihotri/pruneshift-public/README.md

 - We want to do experiments not frameworks!
 - Code is also configuration!
 Thus, click is better than hydra.
 - Speed matters!
-- Do not mess with gin or hydra :)
+- Do not mess with gin or hydra :) But hydra was better in the end!